20. Ms. Pac Man (General Computer Corporation/Bally Midway/Tengen, 1989)

 16. Bubble Bobble (Taito, 1988)

-A picture-perfect port of a bizarre but undeniably addictive arcade game, Bubble Bobble stars two dinosaurs who blow bubbles to entrap enemies, then pop them and turn them into fruit, which can then be collected for bonus points.
+A close-to-picture-perfect port of a bizarre but undeniably addictive arcade game, Bubble Bobble stars two dinosaurs who blow bubbles to entrap enemies, then pop them and turn them into fruit, which can then be collected for bonus points.
 Popping more at once results in larger fruits that give more points.
 Yeah, it's weird.
 But hell, it's great fun, especially given the large number of powerup items the game provides - everything from upgrading your characters' attack range and movement speed to allowing you to spew fire to calling down lightning bolts to wipe out everything onscreen at once.
 I hope you've got a second player, too, because having two players alive and well at the end of the final fight is the only way to see the real ending.
 Honestly, this game's only weakness is the lone music track, which you're going to get pretty tired of after 112 stages...

 15. Gun-Nac (Compile, 1991)